Skip to content

 • 8 tents: 5 twins, 2 doubles and 1 family unit

-• En-suite bathrooms with indoor showers
+• En-suite bathrooms with indoor and outdoor showers

 • Camp swimming pool